 First of all, math consumption is used in reports to compensate for the absence of fuel sensors or verify their readings.
 To display the results of a mathematical calculation, add the Consumed by math, Avg consumption by math columns, or other columns that have "by math" in their title to the table.

 Math consumption is also used in fuel algorithms.
-Firstly, to detect fuel thefts if the Time-based calculation of thefts option is enabled.
+Firstly, to detect fuel drains if the Time-based calculation of drains option is enabled.
 Secondly, to calculate the consumption on intervals with invalid values, if the Replace invalid values with math consumption option is enabled.
 Both mentioned options are in the additional settings of FLS.

 How does math consumption work?